nativescript-vue/nativescript-vue.org/content/docs/en/routing/manual-routing.md

 ---
 title: Manual Routing
-contributors: [eddyverbruggen, fartek, rigor789, ikoevska]
+contributors: [eddyverbruggen, fartek, rigor789, ikoevska, tralves]
 ---

 The easiest way to do routing in NativeScript-Vue is by using any of the following convenience functions: